flashbake/sandbox/README.md

 * a **flashbake relay**, forwarding most queries to an actual tezos RPC, except the inject operation which goes to the flashbake endpoint of the next flashbaker.
 The relay is backed by a dedicated tezos node.
 * an **on-chain registry contract** where flashbakers can register their endpoints

-## How to deploy the prototype locally
+## How to deploy the sandbox locally

 You need minikube and helm.